Environment Variables¶

 VLLM_BUCKETING_FROM_FILE |

-Enables reading bucket configuration from file | None |
+Enables reading bucket configuration from file. | None |

 VLLM_ROW_PARALLEL_CHUNKS |